JeremyZhao1998/DAVoteNet-release/pc_datasets/README.md

 SUN RGB-D dataset is a large-scale dataset collected from real-world single RGB-D images, thus exhibiting low quality point clouds with obvious point omissions.

+The convertion code of SUN RGB-D dataset is provided at: [sunrgbd](./sunrgbd/README.md)

 <table>
   <tr>